assimalign/azure-bicep-common/README.md

 # Conventions

 1. All modules are referenced by folder and **NOT by container registry path**.
 This is so that each module has it's own life cycle.
-Meaning
+Meaning if one module in a repository changes it doesn't effect the module referencing it in another repository.
+2. All modules **SHOULD** be created per ARM API Route (Azure Resource Management APIs).
+For example, if d

 ## Folder Structure
 Every Bicep module should be placed in a folder with the name of the Resource Provider in azure as well as a version folder for the module.
 The version folder will be parsed and used as the tag to be attached to the container registry repository when deployed.